willjohnsonio/learn-gatsby-how-to-build-your-first-gatsby-blog/01-set-up.md

-Gatsby has starters for different types of site you can build this stream will be focused on a blog
+Gatsby has starters for different types of sites you can build this stream was focused on a blog

 Staters work right out of the box to get you up and running quickly